-Simple instructions said to place the fan on the side or back of the stove on a flat surface and to only handle it by the little metal handle on the top of it.
+Simple instructions said to place the fan on the side or back of the stove on a flat surface.
+And to only handle it by the little metal handle on the top of it.
 The handle looks a bit small but in use, it is plenty large enough.
-I ordered the all black version, as I wanted something unobtrusive and that wouldn’t attract the attention of the grandchildren (although it also comes with different colour blades).
+I ordered the all black version, as I wanted something unobtrusive and that wouldn’t attract the attention of the grandchildren.
+Although it also comes with different colour blades.

-Did it work?
-Yes, it seemed to move the heat around the room very well and we could feel that the warmth was being pushed further away from the stove.
+In a nutshell for this stove fan review.
+Yes!
+It seemed to move the heat around the room very well and we could feel that the warmth was being pushed further away from the stove.
 Job done!
 I will be ordering another stove fan to use on the wood burner that heats the kitchen and snug (one of those stoves with doors on both sides) as the kitchen doesn’t have an alternative source of heating.